-Being a highly sensitive person (HSP) is not a disorder.
+Hypersensitivity — also known as being a "highly sensitive person" (HSP) — is not a disorder.
 In fact, it brings many benefits, such as being able to “read” the mood of a room quickly and factoring in subtle cues when making a decision.
 “It’s good in some situations and not in others,” says psychologist and psychotherapist Elaine N. Aron, Ph.D., author of The Highly Sensitive Person.
 She believes knowing that you have hypersensitivity is important.
-As with ADD/ADHD, being aware of it makes you realize that you’re not alone.
+As with ADHD, being aware of it makes you realize that you’re not alone.

 Symptoms of Hypersensitivity